jfjlaros/demultiplex/README.md

     index1 ACGTAA
     index2 GTAAGG

-To use this to demultiplex a FASTQ file, where we assume that the barcode can be found in the header, we use the following command:
+To use this to demultiplex two FASTQ files, where we assume that the barcode can be found in the header of the first file, we use the following command:

-    demultiplex -b barcodes.csv file.fq
+    demultiplex demux barcodes.csv file_1.fq file_2.fq

-This will generate three files:
+This will generate six files:

-    file_index1.fq
-    file_index2.fq
-    file_UNKNOWN.fq
+    file_1_index1.fq
+    file_2_index1.fq
+    file_1_index2.fq
+    file_2_index2.fq
+    file_1_UNKNOWN.fq
+    file_2_UNKNOWN.fq

-the first two files will contain records assigned to index1 and index2, the last one will contain anything that could not be assigned.
+the first four files will contain records assigned to index1 and index2, the last two will contain anything that could not be assigned.

-If the list of barcodes is not known beforehand, the `demultiplex` program can be told to search for a top list of barcodes.
-This procedure is controlled via the `-a` and `-s` options.
+If the list of barcodes is not known beforehand, the `guess` subcommand can be used to search for a top list of barcodes.
 For example, if we want to search for the top five barcodes in the first 1000 records, we use the following:

+    demultiplex guess -o barcodes.csv -t 5 -n 1000 file.fq

+This will generate the barcodes file that can be used for the `demux` subcommand.

+If the number of barcodes is not known beforehand, an alternative selection method can be used which selects all barcodes with a minimum number of occurrences.
+The following command will generate a barcode file of all barcodes that occur at least five times in the first 1000 reads:

-    demultiplex -a 5 -s 1000 file.fq
+    demultiplex guess -o barcodes.csv -f -t 5 -n 1000 file.fq

-In this case, six files will be created, the first five containing records assigned to the top five barcodes and one file containing the unassigned records.
-Since no name is provided, the files will have the barcode sequence in their filename, e.g.,

-    file_ACGTAA.fq

 ### Other files
-For platforms other than Illumina, barcodes sometimes end up at a specific location in each read.
-In this case, demultiplexing is a combination of selecting the barcode and removing this from the actual data.
-This can be done with the `-l` and `-r` options.
-For example, if we want to search for barcodes in the first six nucleotides of a read and want to save positions from ten to twenty, we use the following command:
+For platforms other than Illumina, or for alternative sequencing runs, like those coming from 10X experiments, barcodes sometimes end up at a specific location in each read.
+It can also be that the barcode is in the header, but only part of this barcode is used, this happens when dual indexing is used for example.
+To deal with these cases, both the `quess` as well as the `demux` subcommand can be instructed to look voor the barcode in the read with the `-r` option and a selection can be made by providing a start- and end coordinate via the `-s` and `-e` options.
+For example, if we want to search for barcodes in the first six nucleotides of a read, we use the following command:

-    demultiplex -b barcodes.csv -l 1 6 -r 10 20 file.fq
+    demultiplex demux -r -e 6 barcodes.csv file.fq

-By default, if the `-r` option is omitted, everything after the barcode is selected.

 ## `split_fasta`
 The `split_fasta` program splits a FASTA file based on the occurrence of